Transforming Supply Chain Management Across Asia’s Manufacturing Sector

 As a result of these challenges and opportunities, business leaders in APAC are seeking a ‘Control Tower’ view — a single source of truth that spans borders and time zones.
 Without it, regional growth is capped by logistical friction.
 Market analysis by Mordor Intelligence projects the APAC Control Tower market to grow at a compound annual growth rate of more than 13% through to 2030, driven specifically by this need to manage complex, fragmented supply networks.

-Why should ASEAN business leaders prioritise modernising their supply chain?
+Why should business leaders in Asia prioritise modernising their supply chain?
 Moving to an agentic, digital-first approach delivers four critical advantages:

 If supply chain management is so critical, why is managing it still so painful?
 The problem lies in the back-office and mid-office software dilemma.